Updated: Apr 20

 You've been hit with them too.
 Random, sometimes crazy thoughts seemingly out of nowhere that can pertain to anything.
 The self-derogatory thoughts alone can be crippling.

 Add to those a huge spectrum of others.
 Confused thoughts.
 Depressing thoughts.
 Overwhelming responsibility.
 Panic attacks.
 A mad desire for something we know is not in our best interest that just keeps popping into our head until we succumb.
 Maybe a thought to spur angry or envious thoughts toward someone.
 Or something very dark intending to instigate harm either to ourselves or others.

 The flaming darts strike silently.
 Their mission?
 Seek and destroy.
 Had I been a tiny bit more stressed or maybe had just a bit less sleep and reacted spontaneously to that vile, vicious thought...
 I shudder thinking of it even now.

 I would have been destroyed.
 I would've tortured myself with the "how could I have" question until the day I died.

 Or at least until it drove me insane.

 I was 20 years old, but still a tiny baby in my spiritual growth.
 I believed in God and the salvation Jesus provided with all my heart, but had not yet grasped the fact that the Bible is chock-full of information about living our daily lives in line with God's plan.
 I missed that aspect of Christianity even though I was is church nearly every Sunday until I was 19!

 In retrospect, my shield of faith was not very adequate. 😐

-I believe God sent me straight to the one whose shield was large enough to encompass the two of us and I thank Him for it to this day.
+I believe God sent me straight to the one who's shield was large enough to encompass the two of us and I thank Him for it to this day.